autopkg/grahampugh-recipes/CommonProcessors/README.md

 ### Inputs

-* `choices_pkg_path`: Path to start looking for files.
+- `choices_pkg_path`: Path to start looking for files.
 Required.
-* `desired_choices`: A dictionary of choices.
+- `desired_choices`: A dictionary of choices.
 Defaults to empty.
 Optional.
-* `choices_xml_dest`: Path to save the choices.xml file.
+- `choices_xml_dest`: Path to save the choices.xml file.
 Optional, but the processor will not do anything if none is provided.

+### Outputs

+None

+# SMBMounter

+Mounts an SMB directory.
+Expects a full SMB path as would be presented to `mount_smbfs`, because that's what it uses to mount.
+Valid examples:

+    //server/share
+    //server.com/share/subfolder/subsubfolder
+    //user:password@server.com:123/share
+    //DOMAIN;user:password@server/share

+### Inputs

+- `smb_path`: SMB path including pre-slashes but excluding `smb:`.
+Required.
+- `mount_point`: A mount point.
+Optional, defaults to `/tmp/tmp_autopkg_mount`.
+Would require overriding if using the processor to mount more than one share.

+### Outputs

+None

+# SMBUnmounter

+Unmounts an SMB directory.
+Will fail if not following the `SMBMounter` processor.

+### Inputs

+- `mount_point`: A mount point.
+Required, should be passed through from the `SMBMounter` processor.

 ### Outputs